thheller/reagent-expo/README.md

 ```
 $ yarn
 $ shadow-cljs watch app
+;; Before running the next command, need to have the EAS build installed (check the next section)

 ;; wait for first compile to finish or expo gets confused
 $ npx expo start
 ```